Custom SSO configuration

 See GitHub’s guide on setting up an oAuth 2.0 app for an organization.
 Make sure to:

-• configure the Authorization callback URL we will provide you
+as the Homepage URL, - configure the Authorization callback URL we provide to you.

-You will need to generate a new client secret, then send us the client ID and client secret.
-We will also need your GitHub organization’s name to restrict access to users from your organization.
+You need to generate a new client secret, then send us the client ID and client secret.
+We also need your GitHub organization’s name to restrict access to users from your organization.

 GitLab